Massage Therapist, #33800

 Sandy became a massage therapist in 2012.
 She attended International Professional School of Bodywork and graduated with an Associates Degree in Holistic Health.
 This means she finished with 1,230 hours of training versus the typical 500 hours of training.
 She specialized in clinical methods and Thai Massage.
 So, she has learned techniques from Thai Massage to Tui Nah to Deep Tissue Sculpting and much more.
 She has also finished her 200 hour Yoga Teacher Training and now teaches a Deep Stretch Hatha style yoga class at Stay Classy Crossfit.

 Sandy specializes in Sport Massage.
-She will address specific injuries/challenges through a combination of deep tissue compressions and passive stretching (based on Thai Massage), while clients are primarily clothed.
+She will address specific injuries/challenges through a combination of deep tissue compressions and passive stretching (based on Thai Massage).
 The focus is on specific muscle tissue mobilization/structural shifts rather than a full-body sensory or pampering experience as is typically offered with a standard spa-style massage.

 She designs her sessions to help clients: